 - Right to high quality health services.

-- Rights regarding the selection of plans and providers.
+- Right to choose plans and providers.

 - Right regarding respect and the same treatment.

-- Rights regarding complaints and grievances.
+- Rights to file complaints and grievances.

 - To know the coverage, options, and benefits and other details of the health plan.

 - To follow your health plan administrative processes.

 - To let the doctors know of unexpected changes in your condition.

 - To make known that you clearly understand the course of action suggested by the health professional.